 pika is located at 69 Chestnut Street in residential Cambridgeport, just under a mile away from 77 Massachusetts Ave.
 We enjoy being in the center of the town, where a 15 minute walk will take you to MIT campus (5 minutes on a bike), two T (subway) lines, a supermaket, a movie theater, and downtown Boston.
 A little more walking and you reach Harvard square.
 A little less and you're sitting on the bank of the Charles river.
 Residential Cambridgeport features narrow streets with brick sidewalks shaded by trees, and pika is next door to a day care center and across the street from the home of an MIT physics professor.
 Down the block are Stefani's pizza and Sid's corner store.

 What is co-operative housing?
 For one thing, it means that the residents are responsible for maintaining the house.
-All pika's residents are asssigned a house duty each quarter; each person is responsible for a particular area of the house, like a common room or a bathroom.
-In addition, each semester we elect a new housemanager.
-There are always two housemanagers, who are responsible for overseeing house functions and taking care of any problems that might arise.
+All pikans gather once a week to tidy and clean every part of the house from the dining room to the bathrooms.
+In addition, each semester we elect a new house manager.
+There are always two house managers, who are responsible for overseeing house functions and taking care of any problems that might arise.

 Being a co-op also means that we have no seniority, and no pledge period.
 Once you accept a bid at pika, you are a full member, with the same rights and privileges as everyone else.
-As a member, there are a few requirements in additon to the house duty and kitchen duty.
-We all participate in three house functions per year: work week, a week at the end of August where we clean and repair the house; work weekend, a weekend in February reserved for cleaning the house; and Retreat, a weekend trip to somewhere pretty, also in February, where we discuss issues related to living at pika; and Mini-retreat, a day-long meeting in the fall.
+As a member, there are a few requirements in addition to the house duty and kitchen duty.
+We all participate in four house functions per year: work week, a week at the end of August where we clean and repair the house; work weekend, a weekend in February reserved for cleaning the house; Retreat, a weekend trip to somewhere pretty, also in February, where we discuss issues related to living at pika; and Mini-retreat, a day-long meeting in the fall.

 On average, each member contributes 2-4 hours per week to "co-operative living."
 We think it's a fair trade for a clean house and home-cooked dinners every night of the week.